 The group of 7 boys had been first aid trained so clicked into action straight away.
 They rescued the baby and Lifei out of the water, without putting their own lives at risk by going in.
 The boys quickly realised the baby wasn’t breathing and started CPR.
 At the same time, one of the other boys was calling 999.
 It was quite some time before there were any other adults around to help.
 If these boys had not learnt these skills in school, the consequences in this situation would have been fatal.

-The schoolboys were commended by Cheshire Police and presented with a bravery award from this week.
+The schoolboys were commended by Cheshire Police and received a bravery award from this week.

 There are thousands of examples just like this.
 Here at First Aid for Life, there are countless occasions where young people taking our courses have put their skills into practice and helped saved lives.